jeremytammik/tbc/a/1985_refinters_link.md

 - [Running Dalai LLaMa locally](#5)
 - [ChatGPT invented a game &ndash; creative?](#6)

-Before we get to that, let's briefly mention
+Before we get to the main topic, let's briefly mention

 ####<a name="1"></a> Otto Desć